DAIFerraraGraf/dai-lab-http-infrastructure/README.md

 ```

 This command will set the number of instances for nginx to 6.
 If the actual number of instances is lower, docker will
-add
-new instances.
+add new instances.
 And if it's greater, it will remove instances.

-To check if its truly working, we can use the traefik dashboard.
+To check if its truly working, we can use the Traefik dashboard.
 We can access it with the url `localhost:8080` and
-check
-the number of instance for each service that Traefik is managing.
+check the number of instance for each service that Traefik is managing.
 We should see the number of instance that we set
 earlier.

 ## Step 6: Load balancing with round-robin and sticky sessions